Tree-Based Regression Methods (Part I): Decision Trees

 implementation, which simply implements the

-necessary scikit-learn
+necessary scikit-learn interface for estimators.

 Most crucially, this requires the two methods fit